 Repot gently to avoid damaging the roots.
-Watering before transplanting will help keep the soil ball from breaking apart.
-For the first week after repotting, shade it from prolonged sun, and don't give liquid fertilizer.
+Watering before transplanting will help keep the soil ball from breaking apart, which may damage the roots.

 Light -- Bomarea likes about a half a day of sun.
 It can take more sun in cool, coastal areas.
 It should be given some protection from strong afternoon sun, especially in warmer areas.

 Watering -- Bomarea likes the soil kept evenly moist.. but don't keep it constantly saturated either.
 If your tap water is "hard" or high in minerals, i recommend using bottled water or rain water.